geoff-maddock/secret-lodge/SECRET LODGE - GAME RULES.md

 - Which player goes first?
 - Playing resource generation pieces onto board
 - Spending resources to draw and play cards
+- Cards
+  - Drawing cards from a deck - costs influence?
+  - Drawing cards from secrets - costs actions/influence/resources?
+  - Playing cards from hand - costs influence or coins
+  - Activating cards in cadre - tapping or paying resources
 - Controlling areas of the board to activate card abilities
 - Electing your actors to have control over districts